squins/gdx-backend-bytecoder/README.md

 ### Testing JavaScript APIs

 We are testing JavaScript apis in the [web-demo] project.
-Currently working on Audio and Webgl, in future also things like keyboard, mouse interaction when we implement them in Libgdx.
+Audio and Webgl are now ready, in future things like keyboard, mouse interaction when we implement them in Libgdx.

 Having a dedicated project to test those apis, makes the Bytecoder backend implementation just dedicated to porting the JS calls to Kotlin.